Singularity University FutureMed, here I come!

 1) For my employer, Merit Medical, how will emerging medical tech affect the market for disposable medical devices (catheters, syringes, needles, stopcocks, etc)?

 2) For those who share my interest in the philosophical and cultural ramifications of emerging tech, how will exponentially advancing medical tech affect and be affected by politics and religion?

 I’m looking forward to this experience!

-[Thanks for reading!
-You might also like "145 Highlights from FutureMed Singularity University".]
+If you like these thoughts, you might also like “145 Highlights from FutureMed Singularity University.”